Deligne's conjecture and mirror symmetry: An example for Deligne's Conjecture

-In this section, we will review the results in the paper \cite{Candelas}, and in fact every result in this section is from their paper.
-The readers are referred to it for more details.
-The two families in the formula \ref{eq:aeszfamilies} have the same Picard-Fuchs equation
+First, let us review the results of the paper \cite{Candelas} that will be needed in this paper, while the readers are referred to it for more details.
+The Hodge diamond of the mirror threefold $X$ of the mirror pair AESZ34 is of the form \cite{Candelas}